CreativeInquiry/terrapattern-website/content/faq.md

 ---
 ### How should I cite this project?

-Levin, G., Newbury, D., McDonald, K., Alvarado, I., Tiwari, A., and Zaheer, M. "Terrapattern: Open-Ended, Visual Query-By-Example for Satellite Imagery using Deep Learning", May 2016. [http://terrapattern.com](http://terrapattern.com).
+Levin, G., Newbury, D., McDonald, K., Alvarado, I., Tiwari, A., and Zaheer, M. "Terrapattern: Open-Ended, Visual Query-By-Example for Satellite Imagery using Deep Learning", Published 20 May 2016. [http://terrapattern.com](http://terrapattern.com).